 Mary W. Quigley

 Mary W. Quigley is a journalist who writes about adult children as well as women and work issues.
 Her blog, www.mothering21.com, tackles parenting emerging adults and beyond.
 Her most recent book is Going Back to Work: A Survival Guide (St.

-Michael Solomon is the editor of Byliner.com and a contributor editor at The Daily Beast, where he had been features director.
-Previously, he was executive editor of ESPN Books, which he helped found, and the editor-in-chief of Premiere magazine.
+Michael Solomon is the editor of ForbesLife.
+Previously, he was executive editor at Byliner, the features director of The Daily Beast, and the editor-in-chief of Premiere magazine.

 Mitchell Stephens is the author of A History of News, an extended history of journalism that has been translated into four languages and was a New York Times "Notable Book of the Year."
 His latest book, the rise of the...

 Carol Sternhell writes about feminism, literature, and motherhood.
 Her literary criticism and essays on feminist scholarship have appeared in The Village Voice, The Nation, The New York Times Book Review, Ms., and The Women's Review of Books.